Agnes Scott College Writers' Festival Contest

 There are presently no open calls for submissions.

-- The Writers’ Festival competition in poetry, short fiction, creative nonfiction, and playwriting is open to anyone currently enrolled in a graduate or undergraduate program in a college or university in the state of Georgia.
+● The Writers’ Festival competition in poetry, short fiction, creative nonfiction, and playwriting/screenplay is open to anyone currently enrolled in a graduate or undergraduate program in a college or university in the state of Georgia.

-- Each entrant may submit up to five poems, up to two stories, up to two creative nonfiction essays, and one one-act play.
+● Each entrant may submit up to five poems, up to two stories, up to two creative nonfiction essays, and one one-act play or screenplay.
 Entries must be typed in a standard 12-point black-type font (no script fonts).
 Entries in short fiction and creative nonfiction must be double-spaced.
-Entries may use global formatting (for example, first line indents) that can easily be changed to our template for publication.
+Entries should use global formatting (for example, first line indents) that can easily be changed to our template for publication.

-- Stories and creative nonfiction must be no longer than 5000 words, poems no longer than 100 lines.
-One-act plays must be no longer than 30 pages and typed in the approved professional format.
-(See the “Formatting Guide” at www.samuelfrench.com.)
+● Stories and creative nonfiction must be no longer than 5000 words, poems no longer than 100 lines.
+Plays and screenplays must be no longer than 20 pages and typed in the approved professional format.